behreajj/AsepriteAddons/README.md

 To use, go to `File > Scripts` and choose from entries in the `dialogs` or `commands` folder.

 Scripts can be assigned shortcuts in `Edit > Keyboard Shortcuts`.
 Dialog buttons can be called by holding down the `Alt` key and pressing the underlined letter of the button's label.
 For example, `Alt+C` will close dialogs, per the 'C' in "CANCEL".

+As of 9 April 2023, Aseprite version 1.3-rc2 is the minimum version needed to run these scripts.
+It is currently in [beta](https://aseprite.org/beta).
+This is largely due to the canvas feature.

+In dialogs that use custom sliders -- such as the LCH picker, color adjustment and normal picker -- holding down `Ctrl` and clicking will return the slider to a default value, holding down `Shift` and moving the mouse will increment the slider value.

 ## References